Brush Traction: Hughes' Locomotive & Tramway Engine Works

 Henry Hughes had been operating at the Falcon Works since the 1850s, producing items such as brass and iron cast parts for portable engines and thrashing machines.
 In 1860 Henry Hughes announced he had entered into a partnership with William March who had extensive experience in the timber trade, and this would be added to the existing business of "engineers and manufacturers of railway plant", with the business to be called Hughes and March.

 In March 1863, Hughes announced it was making a steam locomotive designed for contractors and mineral railways.
 This was an with a 200 psi boiler pressure and cylinders of 10 inch bore and 15 inch stroke.

 In 1866, Hughes announced a sale of timber and associated equipment from the "Falcon Railway Plant Works" as he had decided to close down the timber side of his business, also sold was a portable steam engine and thrashing engine.

 In 1877, a limited company (Hughes' Locomotive & Tramway Engine Works Ltd) was created with Henry Hughes as managing director, to carry on the business previously under the name of the "Falcon Railway Plant Works".
 The business included the production of the original small saddle tank locomotives, but was anticipating increased demand for the production of tram engines, lightweight steam engines (usually with condensers) which drew passenger cars, made possible by the Tramways Act 1870 (33 & 34 Vict. c.
 78).
 His original patented tramway engine was reported to have been tested on the Vale of Clyde and other tramways with good results.
 Tram engines were distinct from those tramcars where the boiler mechanism was an integral part of the passenger car.

 Examples of early engines include the tramway locomotive The Pioneer of 1877 for the Swansea and Mumbles Railway, Belmont which ran on the Snailbeach District Railways, and three gauge s for the Corris Railway supplied in 1878 (converted between 1883 and 1900 to s).

-In 1881, Hughes' built two gauge for the Liverpool Corporation Waterworks Committee for use in the construction of the waterworks at Lake Vyrnwy in Wales.
+In 1881, Hughes' built two gauge for the Liverpool Corporation Waterworks for use in the construction of the waterworks at Lake Vyrnwy in Wales.

 The adoption of steam tram engines in the UK was very limited, though the company did make some sales abroad, for example in Paris and Lille.
 In February 1881, a shareholder and creditor asked that the voluntary winding up of the company should proceed under the supervision of the court, and an order was granted.
 Hughes departed, soon after, for New Zealand, where in collaboration with local engineer E.W Mills, he built small tramway engines.